-Auditors are appointed by the Governing Body in accordance with the College's Statutes.
+Auditors are appointed by Council in accordance with the College's Statutes.
 The Auditors have unrestricted access to all records, assets, personnel and premises, and they are authorised to obtain such information and explanations as are considered necessary by them.